 “Good, very good.
 Fourth, in favor of or against boarding the before mentioned plants and animals?”

-The assembly was in clear agreement of that also.
+The assembly was in clear agreement with that as well.

 “Fifth motion ...
 In favor, or against human contact while docked?”